hangol4/Dynamics-Language-Model/README.md

     The larger models can take quite a while to load: review the memory usage before making plans for a quick session!

+5. Closing the server

+    Once you're done, run `lsof -i :11434`, then identify the PID of the LISTEN process.
+Then run `kill <PID>` to close the server.

 ### Model file

 A model file is the blueprint to create and share models with Ollama.
-It can be used to control the model's hyperparameters such as temperature, size of the context window and to set the system prompt.
+It can be used to control the model's hyperparameters such as temperature and size of the context window and to set the system prompt.

 An example model file can look like this: